 Walk in direction of that which is far,

-And you will find the greatest treasure'
+find the greatest treasure'

 I am not a myth buster nor a prospective tourist.
 I am not one of those khakee shorts, bright-purple shirt-wearing types with a camera around my head.
 No, I am someone who revels in the advent of technology, who seeks to answer some of science's greatest questions.
 It's almost a clinical madness that drives me, a madness that began as Curiosity's younger brother.
 Young, wild immature, yet innocent and awestruck by possibilities.